HCL-TECH-SOFTWARE/dx-compose-doc/docs/getting_started/download/configure_entitlement_checks/export_usage_report.md

     licenseManualReportUniqueIdentifier: "myUniqueIdentifier-123"
 ```

 If no unique DX Compose Kubernetes deployment identity is set in the helm value, the deployment uses the release name and namespace combination by default.
-See [Kubernetes Overview](../../deploy_dx/install/kubernetes_deployment/containers_overview.md) for deployment and configuration guidance.

 ## Exporting the user session usage report in CSV format